Samsung/tizen-docs/docs/application/tizen-studio/index.md

 Tizen Studio is an official integrated development environment (IDE) for developing Tizen apps.
 This environment is built over Eclipse, it presents a unified environment where you can write, edit, debug, build, and publish your app.

-Tizen Studio runs on Windows®, Ubuntu, and in macOS.
+Tizen Studio runs on Windows®, Ubuntu, and MacOS.
 For more information on the latest release, see the [download] page.

 Tizen Studio primarily comprises of:
 - set of fast and feature-rich emulators for devices based on Tizen, for example Smartphone, TV emulator, smart watch